Arrayly/clamav_scan_bash_script/README.md

 # clamav_scan_bash_script
-Bash script which runs Clamscan and sends a notification if a virus is found
+Bash script which runs Clamscan and sends a notification with slack webhooks if a virus is found